Raymond fire captain killed in motorcycle crash laid to rest

 RAYMOND, Maine — The funeral for the Raymond fire captain, who was killed in a motorcycle crash last week, was held Monday.

-Family, firefighters, and community members gathered at Jordan Small Middle School for the funeral Captain David Mains.
+Family, firefighters and community members gathered at Jordan Small Middle School for the funeral of Captain David Mains.

 Captain Mains’ casket was placed on top of a fire truck and escorted from the Hall Funeral Home in Casco to the middle school in Raymond.